biocodellc/biocode-fims-fuseki/README.md

 This repo provides the necessary code for uploading and querying [Biocode-FIMS](https://github.com/biocodellc/biocode-fims-commons/) Bcid datasets to an [Apache Fuseki](http://jena.apache.org/documentation/serving_data/) triple-store database for storing datasets as RDF triples.

 The gradlew sripts supplied with this repository can build a self-contained jar file for triplifying data, which is part of the data processing process.
+Before building this jar, you need to request a maven user/password to store in the gradle.properties file to access some complementary code.

 This is run like:

 ```
 ./gradlew shadowJar